vasukisunder/Sprint-Challenge-Authentication/README.md

 - [ ] What is the purpose of using _sessions_?

+You can save authentication information in sessions, and that data will persist across all requests.
+This means that the user will not have to keep entering their login credentials every time the client makes a request to the server.

 - [ ] What does bcrypt do to help us store passwords in a secure manner.

+bcryptjs takes in the password and returns a hashed version of the password using a secure algorithm.
+You can decide how many rounds you would like, which means how many times the password is hashed.

 - [ ] What does bcrypt do to slow down attackers?

+The number of iterations used can be increased to make it slower, which will allow it to be resistant to attackers that are using brute force search methods to attack.

 - [ ] What are the three parts of the JSON Web Token?

+The header, payload, and signature.

 ## Minimum Viable Product